Profit margin rules

 Example: Profit margin rules are defined below:

-The value in the price list will be the sum of profit margins from Transport, Resort, and Hotel.
+The value in the price list is the sum of profit margins from Transport, Resort, and Hotel.

 Based on the profit margin value, prices are calculated.